 Introduction to Agile Process Model

-In the IT organization when the software is developed, then its development process is associated with a methodology.
-There are various models that can be used to develop software.
-Noted ones include a waterfall model, Agile Process Model, RAD model, prototype model, extreme programming methodology, etc. The choice of model is dependent on many factors such as time required for delivery, funding, how important the software is going to be, the skill set of team, client involvement, etc. Traditionally many organizations used to use the waterfall model in their development process but there are more shortcomings from that model such a waterfall model is rigid that cannot accept the changes easily also it requires and has to focus heavy documentation.
-To overcome such a shortcoming, the Agile process model is introduced which is more focused on delivering working software.
+Traditionally many organizations used to use the waterfall model in their development process.
+Still, there are more shortcomings to that model.
+A waterfall model is rigid and cannot accept changes easily; it also requires and has to focus on heavy documentation.
+To overcome such a shortcoming, we introduced the Agile process model, which focuses on delivering working software.
 Agile can accommodate changes easily and has shown tremendous outcomes in delivering software.
-That is the reason it has become such a popular name among IT developers and organizations
+That is why it has become such a popular name among IT developers and organizations.

 Phases of Agile Process Model

-The agile model encourages to practice of continuous iteration of development and testings in the software development life cycle SDLC.
-Here both the development and testing activities are performed together so that better track on defects can be identified.
+The agile model encourages continuous iteration of development and testing in the software development life cycle SDLC.
+We perform both development and testing activities together to identify defects more effectively.
 This was one of the major shortcomings of the waterfall model.

 Agile Process models are below: